-4 Recorded sample for External moderation
+4 Recorded sample for external moderation

-The Centre must record the Speaking tests of all candidates.
-In order to allow Cambridge to check the standard of assessment, the Centre must then select a number of recordings to submit as its sample for External moderation, according to the instructions below.
-Only the recordings chosen as part of the sample for External moderation must be sent to Cambridge.
+The Centre must record the Speaking test for all candidates.
+In order to allow Cambridge to check the standard of assessment, the Centre must then select a number of recordings to submit as its sample for external moderation, according to the instructions below.
+Only the recordings chosen as part of the sample for external moderation must be sent to Cambridge.
 The other recordings must be retained at the Centre until the result enquiry period has elapsed as they may be requested by Cambridge at a later stage.